rishivgt/CEG2350-Exam1-Review/Exam1-Review.md

 ---

 ## 3. Files, Directories, and OS Structure:

+**Question 3:** What does the command `ls ../..` do?

+- a) Lists files in the current directory
+- b) Lists files two directories up from current location
+- c) Lists hidden files in parent directory
+- d) Creates a new directory

 **Q10: What command is used to list files and directories in Linux?**
 a) ls